dexhunter/yanhua.ai/README.md

 - **Automated Citation Tracking**: Uses SerpAPI to search Google Scholar for citing papers
 - **Beautiful Web Interface**: Modern, responsive design with interactive charts
 - **Real-time Statistics**: Total citations, recent citations, H-index, and trends
-- **GitHub Actions Integration**: Automatically updates every 6 hours
+- **GitHub Actions Integration**: Automatically updates daily
 - **Mobile Responsive**: Works perfectly on all devices
 - **Error Handling**: Graceful fallback when API is unavailable

 ## 🚀 Live Demo

-The website is automatically deployed on **Vercel** and updated every 6 hours via GitHub Actions.
+The website is automatically deployed on **Vercel** and updated daily via GitHub Actions.
 Every time the citation data is updated, Vercel automatically redeploys the site with the latest information.

 ## 📋 Setup Instructions